Shikitty729/6908plant-disease/README.md

 2 Load the EfficientNet model to give an exact output like the disease name and the confience which will be save as JSON file.
 3 Use the LLM to give the report from the JSON input.

+I have used test.png for step2 and step3 and it work well.